-Most of us know that trees and other plants make oxygen in a process called photosynthesis and this oxygen passes into the air from the plant leaves.
+Most of us know that trees and other plants make oxygen in a process called photosynthesis and this oxygen passes into the air through the plant's leaves.
 For this to happen, you need sunlight, so no oxygen is produced at night.
 The actual oxygen molecules we breathe in through our lungs come from two atoms of oxygen joining together when two molecules of water are broken down.

-Salmon and trout are also very susceptible to low oxygen level and on top of that they have not evolved to stand high temperatures either.
+Salmon and trout are also very susceptible to low oxygen levels and on top of that they have not evolved to stand high temperatures either.
 Climate change and spells of above average temperatures are a major threat to these species.

-Most fish get their oxygen from water when it enters their bodies via the gills.
-Although a small amount oxygen may also pass into a fish through the skin.
-The oxygen molecules dissolve in the water, put simply hiding between the water molecules.
+Most fish get their oxygen from water when it enters their bodies through their gills.
+Although a small amount of oxygen may also be taken in through their skin.
+The oxygen molecules dissolve in the water, hiding between the water molecules.

 The air we breathe contains around 20% oxygen and nearly 80% nitrogen.
-In comparison to air, water has tiny amounts of available oxygen dissolved in it.
+In comparison, water has tiny amounts of available oxygen dissolved in it.
 The maximum amount of dissolved oxygen falls as the temperature of the water increases.
-The oxygen requirements of fish double for every 10C rise in water temperature, a real conundrum as there is less oxygen available in warm water just at the time when fish need more of it.
-That’s why hot dry summers are the stuff of nightmares for us fisheries managers as we look forward hopefully to the upcoming wet cold autumn months.
+The oxygen requirements of fish double for every 10 degree Celsius rise in the water temperature.

 We use an instrument called a dissolved oxygen meter to measure the concentration of oxygen dissolved in the water.

-If fish are gasping at the surface (as compared to basking) we need to act quickly.
-For coarse fish, getting the levels above 20% saturation is critical.
-In most of cases, strategically located pumps or aerators should do the trick.
-Quite often, it’s the circulation of the surface water that pumps create that helps increase oxygen levels in the water.
+If fish are gasping at the surface (which is different from basking) we need to act quickly.
+For coarse fish, getting the oxygen levels above 20% saturation is critical.
+In most cases, strategically located pumps or aerators do the trick.
+Quite often, it’s the circulation of the surface water that pumps create which helps increase oxygen levels in the water.

-The main oxygen producers in many fisheries, especially boated canals are microscopic algae and blue green bacteria.
-High levels of nutrient, especially phosphate and nitrate often lead to what are known as algal blooms.
+The main oxygen producers in many fisheries, especially boated canals, are microscopic algae and blue green bacteria.
+High levels of nutrient, especially phosphate and nitrate, often lead to what are known as algal blooms.

-Last date edited: 16 August 2018
+Last date edited: 22 December 2020